The David Whitney Building is one of the most important structures in Detroit.

 Following a $92 million renovation that not only restored the Whitney's original classically inspired exterior, but spiffed up its stunning four-story lobby, the Aloft "boutique" hotel opened in December 2014.
 A symbolic flicking of the switch illuminated the Whitney's facade for the first time in years on Dec.
 15. Descendants of David Whitney were on hand for the ceremony.

 The hotel features 136 rooms.
-The rest of the skyscraper was turned into 105 apartments, which are to open in early 2015.
+The rest of the skyscraper was turned into 105 apartments, which opened in early 2015.